monairain/challenge-5/README.md

 ## Review

-* The URL of the deployed application.
+* The URL of the deployed application: https://monairain.github.io/challenge-5/

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.
+* The URL of the GitHub repository: https://github.com/monairain/challenge-5